 Not only are infographics attractive to look at, but they’re also shareable.
 The simplicity that they bring encourages viewers to share the information that is on it.
 Did you know that search engines prioritize infographics when displaying results?
 This is great news if you’re trying to make it on the first page of search engine results and increase brand awareness.
 Overall, the simpler, the better.
 People are more likely to engage with content that is quick and easy to understand.

 In today’s world, numbers have a big influence on people.
 Creating and sharing a visual statistic is an effective way to get a point across.
 Is your company on an upward trend with sales?
 Show it graphically!
 Is there a statistic that emphasizes why your product is going to be useful for them?
 Create a simple chart, graph or table to display your facts!
-Association members are much more interactive with visuals than they are with words – developing eye-catching visual statistics will increase your brand’s engagements.
+Customers are much more interactive with visuals than they are with words – developing eye-catching visual statistics will increase your brand’s engagements.

 Series or Theme